 - 1 cup egg whites

 - Pinch of cayenne

-- Combine all the ingredients, except the tallow in a blender.
+- Combine all the ingredients, except the butter, ghee or coconut oil in a blender.
 Blend for about 30 seconds or until mixed through and smooth.
 Let sit for 10 minutes to thicken.

-- Meanwhile, heat a skillet over medium heat and add a little tallow.
+- Meanwhile, heat a skillet over medium heat and add a little butter, ghee or coconut oil.
 Pour 1/4 cup of the batter into the pan and shake around a bit to form about an 8-inch circle.

 - Let tortilla cook for a few minutes, until edges start to peel up and it’s no longer shiny on top — that’s when you know it’s ready to flip.
 Flip carefully using a large spatula.
 Once flipped, cook for roughly one more minute.

 - Stack tortillas on a plate lined with paper towel to absorb the moisture.